squirreler/simple-hls-usb-livestreaming-server/README.md

 # terrible-hls-usb-livestreaming-server
-High latency usb camera implementation of a hls live streaming server.
+High latency usb camera implementation of an hls live streaming server.

 Should work on all relevant browsers on desktop and mobile execept the desktop version on Firefox.